Skip to Main Content

 • Are you planning on starting a family?

-The US Equal Employment Opportunity Commission (EEOC) has plenty of information online to help you avoid the pitfalls.
+The U.S. Equal Employment Opportunity Commission (EEOC) has plenty of information online to help you avoid the pitfalls and ensure your interview practices and questions abide by federal laws and rules.

 Determining the interview questions in advance and making sure you are familiar with the candidate’s resume will help keep you on track.
 A structured interview process with carefully planned questions ensures that you treat all candidates equally and Don’t veer off course.